 Figure 1.
 Life cycle and stage-based matrix model for the Puerto Rican boa.

 We considered four life stages: young (<60 cm), juveniles (60-90 cm), subadults (90-110 cm), and adults (>110 cm).
-The probabilities of annual survival, growth, and fecundity for each size class was first estimated by the expert team or drawn from the available literature (Table 1).
-The probabilities of growth among size classes was determined by estimating the length of time spent in each age class.
+We elicited the probabilities of annual survival, growth, and fecundity for each size class from the expert team or drawn from the available literature (Table 1).
+The experts used personal information, unpublished data and inference from captive zoo populations to determine productivity, and survival rates.
+The experts also directed us to graduate theses and dissertations that were completed but not widely available through literature searchers.
+The probabilities of transitioning between size classes was determined by estimating the length of time spent in each age class.
+For example, experts believed that snakes remained in the juvenile age class for 2 years on average, so the mean transition rate from juvenile to sub-adult was 0.5.
+In other words, 50% of the animals in the juvenile age class transitioned to the subadult stage because each year half the animals would transition to the next stage.

 Table 1.
 Stage-specific demographic rates.